jpolfer/ArduinoIrRfLightControl/README.md

 # ArduinoIrRfLightControl
-Sketches to turn on/off Etekcity RF power outlet switches using IR remote codes
+Sketches to turn on/off Etekcity RF power outlet switches using IR remote codes.
+See LightControl.ino for code.

 ## Parts / Libraries used in project
 - Arduino Duemilinove (although any Arduino supported by both RCSwitch and IRLib2 will work)